tsbertalan/TextToSpeechLocal/TextToSpeechLocal.md

 So, here's a crappy little app that does that.
 It's a local-only text-to-speech app in PyTorch using TacoTron2 for spectrogram generation and WaveGlow for audio synthesis.

 Two worker threads handle the work: one to make the waves, and the other to speak them.
-The GUI breaks the given text up into chunks at sentence-like boundaries and pushes them onto a first queue.
+The GUI breaks the given text up into chunks at sentence-like boundaries (using a few whitelisting regexes followed by a few blacklisting regexes to find those boundaries) and pushes them onto a first queue.

-The first worker thread preprocesses this text to tokens, tacotron2s it to a spectrogram, waveglows it to a big 1D array, and pushes that to a second queue.
+The first worker thread preprocesses this text to tokens, ~tacotron2s it to a spectrogram, waveglows it to a big 1D array~ uses the turnkey Silero offline PyTorch TTS engine to make a wave from this, and pushes that to a second queue.

 The second worker thread pops the 1D array off the queue, and plays it out loud (blocking that thread appropriately).